 Another tip for optimal efficiency is to use the cycle and soak method for timing irrigation schedules.
 The goal of the cycle and soak method is to maximize the percentage of water that effectively absorbs into the soil each time your sprinkler system runs.

-BONUS TIP: Every irrigation system in Texas is required to have a backflow prevention device to prevent water contamination.
+All irrigation systems in Texas are required to have a backflow prevention device to prevent water contamination.
 If your system is more than 15 years old, it may be time to have your backflow prevention device tested.